Expressive Communication Center

 Faculty can require or recommend that students visit the ECC, either for a specific assignment, or for general support.

-For questions related to writing the ECC into grants or incorporating the ECC into research, please contact Director of the School of Communication, Dr. Kelly Norris Martin.
+For questions related to writing the ECC into grants or incorporating the ECC into research, please contact Dr. Kelly Martin.

 Meet Our Consultants